raphaelquintao/QRedshiftCinnamon/README.md

 * Independent of redshift package.

 ## Changelog
+* 2.0.2
+  * Added auto-update based on GitHub releases.
+  * New icons for sunset and sunrise.
 * 2.0.1
-  * New icons
+  * New icons.
-  * Improved interface
+  * Improved interface.
-  * Architeture check and notify
+  * Architecture check and notify.
   * Location is back and better.
 * 2.0.0
     * Original repository renamed to [QRedshiftCinnamon](https://github.com/raphaelquintao/QRedshiftCinnamon).
     * Completely disabled on Wayland (wayland cinnamon compositor don't support gamma ramps yet).